bhuvaneshsingh80/FakeNewDetection_Deployment-Over-Cloud/README.md

-# SEIS736-BigDataEngineering-FakeNewDetection_Project
+# SEIS736-Big Data Engineering-Fake News Detection Project
-The Fake news detection project is part of course Big Data Engineering
+Fake news detection project is taken to complete a part of course - Big Data Engineering

 The project provides step by step documentation to train and deploy the machine learning project over AWS Cloud environment.
 The code is in python.
 Execution on AWS Sagemaker Notebook and visualization over AWS Quicksight.
 Web application for user interface is deployed over Flask